pantheon-systems/documentation/source/_docs/new-plans-faq.md

 ### Are legacy plans still available?
 No new sites can be created on legacy plans outside of existing contracted agreements.
 The legacy plans are no longer available for purchase online.

-### Will I be able to keep preferred pricing after October?
+### Will I be able to keep preferred pricing after November?
-All existing sites as of early October (legacy & new) will lock in preferred pricing, regardless of whether they are associated with a qualified agency partner.
+All existing sites as of early November (legacy & new) will lock in preferred pricing, regardless of whether they are associated with a qualified agency partner.

-In late October all new online site plan purchases will be at list price unless purchased through a qualified agency.
+In late November all new online site plan purchases will be at list price unless purchased through a qualified agency.

 ### What action do I need to take on existing sites?
 No action is required.
 Existing sites will automatically switch to the equivalent plan with preferred pricing locked in August.
 There is no downtime or maintenance window associated with this change.